jayjodev/jayjodev.github.io/_posts/2024-03-23-Creating and Activating a Virtual Environment.md

 ---
-title: Python Package Installation Guide
+title: Creating and Activating a Virtual Environment
 author: Jay Jo
 date: 2024-03-23 00:00:00 +09:00
 categories: [Tip]
 tags: [tip]
 ---

-# Python Package Installation Guide

-## Creating and Activating a Virtual Environment

 1. **Create a Virtual Environment:**
    Open your terminal and execute the following command to create a virtual environment.
 Replace `myenv` with your preferred environment name.